Asymptotic Theory of Geometric and Adaptive $k$-Means Clustering: Preliminaries

-It is known that convergence in the Kuratowski full sense coincides with convergence in a topology $\tau$ on $\closed(X)$ if and only if $(X,d)$ is locally compact, in which case $\tau$ is exactly the Fell topology (see \cite[Theorem~5.2.6]{Beer} and the remarks thereafter).
+It is known that convergence in the $\tau$-Kuratowski full sense coincides with convergence in a topology on $\closed^{\tau}(\mathcal{X})$ if and only if $(\mathcal{X},\tau)$ is locally compact, in which case the topology is exactly the Fell topology (see \cite[Theorem~5.2.6]{Beer} and the remarks thereafter).
 Contrarily, we do not know when convergence in the Kuratowski upper and lower senses correspond to convergence in suitable topologies.
-Our later results will establish that certain functions map Kuratowski-convergent sequences to Kuratowski-convergent sequences, but, because of this issue of possible non-topologizability, we will not say that such functions are continuous; instead, we will say that they are ``continuous''.
+Our later results will establish that certain functions map Kuratowski-convergent sequences to Kuratowski-convergent sequences, but, because of this issue of possible non-topologizability, we will not attempt to say that such functions are continuous; we will, however, occasionally say that such functions are ``continuous'' in the exposition, where the quotation marks are meant to suggest that the term is being used non-rigorously for intuition only.
 It is possible, in the locally compact setting, that these ``continuity'' statements become bona fide continuity statements, but we will not concern ourselves with such technicalities in this work.

 Next, we introduce and review some basic properties of ``Hausdorff convergence'', and we note that a more comprehensive account of this theory can be found in \cite[Section~7.3]{BBI}.
-That is, for $x\in X$ and $S'\in \cpt(X)$, write
+That is, for $x\in \mathcal{X}$ and $C'\in \cbdd(\mathcal{X})$, write

-for the shortest distance from the point $x$ to the set $S'$.
-Observe that $S'$ being compact and $d$ being continuous implies that the $\min$ is in fact achieved.
-Now for $S,S'\in\cpt(X)$, write
+for the shortest distance from the point $x$ to the set $C'$.
+Observe that $C'$ being non-empty and $d$-compact implies that $d(x,C') < \infty$ and that the infimum is achieved.
+Now for $C,C'\in\cbdd(X)$, write

-for the largest possible shortest distance from a point in $S$ to the set $S'$.
-As before, it is easy to show by the compactness of $S$ and the continuity of $x\mapsto d(x,S')$ that the max and min are both achieved.
-Although $\dvecHaus$ is not a metric (it is not symmetric), it it easy to show that it satisfies the following triangle inequality
+for the largest possible shortest distance from a point in $C$ to the set $C'$.
+Observe that $C$ and $C'$ being non-empty and $d$-compact imply that $\dvecHaus(C,C') < \infty$ and that the supremum and infimum are both achieved.
+Although $\dvecHaus$ is not a metric (it is not symmetric), it it easy to show that it satisfies the following type of triangle inequality